 This document currently caters to enthusiasts who don't mind getting their hands dirty with the internals of HTTP, networking and the browser.

-Technically, twoseven.xyz can enable users to sync arbitrary HTML-5 videos found on the web.
+Technically, twoseven.xyz can enable sync of arbitrary HTML-5 videos found on the web.
 Once the URL of such a video is obtained,

 paste it in the search-box with a prefix of